-For a purchase valued less than the lower threshold, a nominal duty of \$20 is applied.
-From the lower threshold up to the upper threshold, a concessional duty is applied.
+For a purchase valued less than the lower threshold, no duty is applied12.
+From the lower threshold up to the upper threshold, concessional duty is applied.
 From the upper threshold onward, no concession is available.

 Pensioner Duty Concession Scheme and Over 60's Home Bonus Scheme